pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 }
 ```

-Compile it and you'll notice that you've got a warning in your `nonDiscardable()`'s function call because you aren't using the value returned.
-Also, notice that the `discardable()`'s call surprisingly doesn't have any warning.
-That's exactly what  `@discardableResult` does, it tells the compiler that it shouldn't worry if we're discarding, by not using or storing, the object returned.
+Compile it and you'll notice that you've got a warning in your `nonDiscardable()` function call because you aren't using the value returned.
+Also, notice that the `discardable()` call surprisingly doesn't have any warning.
+That's exactly what  `@discardableResult` does, it tells the compiler that it shouldn't worry if we're discarding, by not using or storing the object returned.
 Now that you know everything about `@discardableResult`let's move back to our Auto Layout function.

 So, if we wanted to use our function it would look like this.